-- (5) Use the Intersect tool to find the orthocenter.
+- (5) Use the Intersect tool to find the intersection of any two (and hence all three) altitudes.
+This is called the orthocenter of $\triangle ABC$.
 Rename it H. - (6) Use the Midpoint tool to find the midpoints of the segments from the vertices to the orthocenter.
 Rename them P, Q and R, where P = (A + H)/2, Q = (B + H)/2, and R = (C + H)/2. - (7) Use the Circle tool to create a circle which goes through the midpoints of the sides of the triangles.
 (Alternatively, type Circle[D,E,F] in the Input field. - (8) Click and drag the vertices of your triangle to make sure the circle goes through nine (!) of the points you just constructed: the midpoints of the sides, the feet of the altitudes, and the midpoints between the vertices and the orthocenter.
-If your circle does not go through these points, look through your previous work for a mistake.
-Also make sure that the feet of your altitudes do not disappear when they are outside of the triangle, as in the second image below.
-If they do, go back and fix Step 4.
+If your circle does not go through these points, or if some of the points disappear when you move vertices around, look through your previous work for a mistake.

-To receive credit for this assignment, save your file as lastname-5335-lab4.ggb and email it to me as an attachment by the beginning of class on Wednesday, 11/11/15.
+To receive credit for this assignment, save your file as lastname-5335-lab4.ggb and email it to me as an attachment by the beginning of class on Wednesday, 11/1/17.
 I'll use the following grading rubric out of 5 points:

-- If I can: open your file; can see the nine-point circle; it updates correctly as I drag the vertices; you have named the points as above; but the feet of the altitudes disappear when they are out of the circle: 3 points. - If, in addition, you have correctly defined the feet of the altitudes so they still appear even when they are outside of the triangle: 4 points. - If, in addition, you have spent some time cleaning things up so that only the triangle, the circle, and the nine points are visible: 5 points (full credit).
+- If I can: open your file; can see the nine-point circle; it updates correctly as I drag the vertices; you have named the points as above: 4 points. - If, in addition, you have spent some time cleaning things up so that only the triangle, the circle, and the nine points are visible: 5 points (full credit).
 In other words, if you've left the altitudes, or the orthocenter, or unnecessary labels of line segments and circles, your score is capped at 4/5. - If, an addition, you've spent a little time nicely styling your diagram, I'll consider a bonus point, for a total of 6.
-(In my images above, for example; the midpoints D, E and F are red, open circles; the feet K, L, and M are blue diamonds; the midpoints from the vertices to the orthocenter are $\times$ 's.
+(In my images above, for example; the midpoints D, E and F are red, open circles; the feet K, L, and M are blue diamonds; the midpoints from the vertices to the orthocenter are \times 's.
 You don't need to match those choices; the point is to make it nice enough that you could include it in a report or a textbook.)